sergeballif/NSC-Math-182/Syllabus.md

 __Software:__ The course uses three software tools:

 * [Canvas](http://nsc.instructure.com) is the course management system where our course home page is hosted.
 * [Desmos](https//desmos.com) , a free program for graphing functions and building models.
-Guided Practice assignments will be completed using Desmos.
-* WeBWorK is our online homework system.
-WeBWorK can be accessed using the link in the left-hand menu of our Canvas course.

 ## Assigned Work